rusty-sj/Reinforcement-Learning-Algorithms-with-Ray-Framework-and-Intel-DevCloud/Value Iteration for MDPs - Frozen Lake/README.md

 ## Value Iteration algorithm with FrozenLake MDP environment
 The goal of this exercise is to implement both single-core and distributed versions of value iteration (VI) algorithm for solving Markov Decision Processes (MDPs).
-In particular, VI will be applied to MDPs in order to compute policies that optimize expected infinite horizon discounted cummulative reward.
+In particular, VI is applied to MDPs in order to compute policies that optimize expected infinite horizon discounted cummulative reward.

 The VI algorithm is iterative and each iteration produces a newly updated value function based on the value function from the previous iteration.